[Last updated December 16, 2024]

 As with many matters involving the IRS, the answer isn’t as clear-cut as you might have hoped.
 In most cases, your loved one will have to file a tax return regardless of whether or not they are a dependent if they exceed the income limitations mentioned at the beginning of the article.
 If their income doesn’t exceed those figures, you’re in luck — your loved one likely won’t have to file a return.

-Not filing taxes when you must is a common tax mistake that seniors make — and can cost you.
-If you find out your loved one doesn’t need to file, that’s one fewer tax return you need to handle, which would be a welcome relief to Q1 of each year.
+Not filing taxes when you must is a common tax mistake that seniors make — and it can cost you.
+If you find out your loved one doesn’t need to file, though, that’s one fewer tax return you need to handle, which could be a welcome relief to Q1 of each year.

 Learn the latest tax law changes

 You likely don’t intend to add “become a tax expert” to your ever-growing to-do list as you care for yourself, your family, and your parents.
-But staying current with important changes to the tax code can mean significant savings to you or your parent.
+However, staying current with important changes to the tax code can mean significant savings for you or your parent.

 Assemble basic personal information